-If you're reading this, then you're probably thinking to yourself "I want to get started with Fiverr, but I don't know how" or "I don't even know what services to offer, what should I do?".
+If you’re reading this, then you’re probably thinking to yourself… “I want to get started with Fiverr, but I don’t know how”.
+Or “I don’t even know what services to offer, what should I do?”.

 I, like you, had these exact thoughts in my head.
-I spent years wanting to get started with Fiverr but wasn't sure what to offer.
-A few years ago, I tried "I will create a WordPress landing page", and had a few inquiries, but they all looked too scary, and I never replied.
+I spent years wanting to get started with Fiverr but wasn’t sure what to offer.
+A few years ago, I tried “I will create a WordPress landing page”.
+And had a few inquiries, but they all looked too scary, and I never replied.

 This year, I started watching TikTok videos like most other people spending their time in quarantine would.
 I saw a few videos appear from Alex Fasulo and was inspired by her.
 It made me rethink my current situation and what I could do with a Fiverr profile.
-After taking a look at my existing profile, I decided to close it down and start again with a new account.
+After taking a look at my existing profile.
+I decided to close it down and start again with a new account.
 I made it look more professional.
 Stats were also reset which I could only see as a positive since I had abandoned.

 She recommends that whenever you create a gig, you should create all three packages (Basic, Standard, and Premium).
 I started the basic at $5, Standard at $15 and Premium at $45.
-After receiving a handful of sales and 5-star reviews, I decided to up my from to $10, $25 and $50 respectfully.
-Once I've received some more clients and 5-star reviews, then I'll put up my price again until I'm eventually where the top sellers are pricing their gigs.
+After receiving a handful of sales and 5-star reviews.
+I decided to up my from to $10, $25 and $50 respectfully.
+Once I’ve received some more clients and 5-star reviews.
+Then I’ll put up my price again until I’m eventually where the top sellers are pricing their gigs.

-The great thing about Fiverr is that anyone can start selling services, and you don't even have to know how to code.
-I'm a developer who can code, but the service I offer requires minimal coding skills.
-My gig is about creating and hosting your landing page, and I don't use WordPress or any personal hosting.
+The great thing about Fiverr is that anyone can start selling services.
+And you don’t even have to know how to code.
+I’m a developer who can code, but the service I offer requires minimal coding skills.
+My gig is about creating and hosting your landing page, and I don’t use WordPress or any personal hosting.

-Figure out what you want to sell
+Figure out what you want to sell on Fiverr

 First, you need to figure out what to sell.
 What services can you offer that requires minimal effort and the most enjoyment?
 It can be anything from web development services to voice-overs, from Graphic design to video animation.

 If you wanted to transcribe or add subtitles to a video, you could offer that as a service.
 This service would be as simple as uploading the video to YouTube privately and using the auto transcribe service to add subtitles.
-Now it won't be perfect, and you will need to edit the subtitles, but once you've finished, you can download it as a text file and send that back to your client.
+Now it won’t be perfect, and you will need to edit the subtitles.
+However, once you’ve finished, you can download it as a text file and send that back to your client.

 You could help create newsletters for clients using whichever service they have chosen.
-People will often sign up to these services and have no idea what they're doing.
-I've had one client who asked that I log in to their account to create a simple form.
+People will often sign up to these services and have no idea what they’re doing.
+I’ve had one client who asked that I log in to their account to create a simple form.
 I created it within half-an-hour and completed the gig for $5.
-It seemed like I was cheating, but the client was pleased and gave me a 5-star rating so that it can be an easy gig for you to earn money.
+It seemed like I was cheating, but the client was pleased and gave me a 5-star rating.
+This shows that it can be an easy gig for you to earn money.